pmachaux/snakeAngular2/README.md

 Please use Node 6.9.0 or higher, together with NPM 3 or higher.

 ##Run
-run ng serve in the command prompt
+run npm install in the command prompt (only once to install dependencies) run ng serve in the command prompt

 ## How to play